abjer/isds2020/src/content/post/exam.md

 ---

 When the teaching in our course finishes you are to hand in a project.
 The formal requirements are found [here](/isds2020/page/practical/) along with details on grading.
-The exam period runs from August 23, 2019 from 15 PM to August 30 at 15 PM.
+The exam period runs from August 23, 2019 from 15 PM to August 29 at 10 AM.

 In this blog post we want to expand a little bit on how a good project will look.
 The focus of the project is to pose and interesting question to data that can be collected publicly and attempt to answer it.